-A second year PhD student at the Centre for Doctoral Training in Fluid Dynamics at the University of Leeds, I have completed the MSc portion of an integrated PhD/MSc.
+A second year PhD student at the Centre for Doctoral Training in Fluid Dynamics at the University of Leeds.

 I have presented my work on a number of occasions, including the 7th International workshop on Parallel-in-time (PINT) Integration in Roscoff, France, where I won a €500 prize for best student talk.